In Bible times, all clothes were made by hand by the women of the family. There were of course no store-bought clothes.

 A sample of finely woven linen discovered in Egypt, circa 1,350BC

-You can read the story of Hannah at Hannah: Christian Woman.
+You can read the story of Hannah.
 It describes a special linen garment she wove for her little son Samuel as a parting gift, when he left her care to live with the priests in the Temple.
 (Below is a sample of finely woven linen discovered in Egypt, circa 1,350BC.)

 She wove the same garment every year, each time in a bigger size, to give him each time she visited.
 From this we gather that a woman, or female relatives, made all the children’s clothes herself.
 We can also assume that there were set designs that children wore, with their mothers weaving special emblems or patterns into the fabric if they wished.